opencog/opencog/opencog/learning/experimental-pattern-miner/ure-based/README.md

 as opposed to a half-defined pattern like above it.

-### CompositionLink
+### ComposeLink

-It seems that using CompositionLink can help.
+It seems that using ComposeLink can help.
 Let's consider the inference control example

 ```